 The park itself is also well cared for.
 All of the grass and bushes were neatly trimmed, the trash bins weren’t overflowing, the park benches were pristine, and there was no garbage lying around on the floor.
 I was also pleasantly surprised that it didn’t smell like over 100 cats were around.

 Whether the park remains cat-friendly will remain to be seen.
 One thing was for sure though; everyone at the park was obviously enjoying their time with the cats.
+We saw people cuddling with cats and petting them as they chatted with friends or read books.

 What do you think of Kennedy Park?
 Do you like the idea of a park where you can pet local strays?
 We’d love to read your comments below! 🙂